scipy/scipy/doc/source/tutorial/optimize.rst

 ==========  ===========  ============  ===========  ===============================

 We need to choose the best student for each of the four swimming styles.
-This is a typical linear sum assignment problem, we can use :func:`linear_sum_assignment` to solve it.
+This is a typical linear sum assignment problem.
+We can use :func:`linear_sum_assignment` to solve it.

 First of all, we need to setup a cost matrix.
 :func:`linear_sum_assignment` can assign each row to the best column.